Sanglorian/orcus/Orcus Advanced Options - current.md

 # Designing Your Own Ancestries

-While Orcus only comes with a handful of ancestries by default, you can design your own by following the steps below.
+While Orcus provides a number of ancestries by default, you can also design your own by following the steps below.

 ## Ability Score Increases